smor264/ProjectPAC/README.md

-Project Pac: A Bite Out Of Time
+﻿Project Pac: A Bite Out Of Time
 Project Pac is a action/adventure game based off the 1980 arcade game PAC-MAN from Namco.
 Project Pac adds a wide variety of levels, characters, abilities, and boosts to the original game format, as well as complicated ghost AI and a fun story.

 Requirements: